fhiso/tsc-governance/board/by-laws-agm.md

 The vote shall be conducted in a manner that allows abstentions to recorded, as well as votes in favour or against the motion.
-The motion shall pass if there are more there are more votes in favour of the motion than against, and the total number of votes cast, including abstentions, is sufficient to constitute a quorum for a Business Meeting.
+The motion shall pass if there are more votes in favour of the motion than against, and the total number of votes cast, including abstentions, is sufficient to constitute a quorum for a Business Meeting.

 ### 16.2 Special Membership Meetings